 The State responsibility to foster a corporate culture respectful of human rights both at home and abroad is a key element of the first pillar of the UN Guiding Principles on Business and Human Rights, the state duty to protect.
 Corporate law dictates the formation and the activities of corporations, while corporate governance regulates the balancing of interests among a business’s different stakeholders.
 Corporate law and governance therefore directly shapes what businesses do and how they do it.
-However, their connection to human rights remains poorly understood, as they are often viewed as distinct legal and policy spheres, populated by different communities of practice.
-(Report on Human Rights and Corporate Law).
+However, their connection to human rights remains poorly understood, as they are often viewed as distinct legal and policy spheres, populated by different communities of practice, as can be seen in the Report of the Special Representative of the Secretary General on the issue of human rights and transnational corporations and other business enterprises.
 Some of the key concepts and characteristics of corporate law such as legal personality, limited liability, liability within corporate groups, and delegated management have been obstacles to the legal accountability of transnational companies for human rights-related abuses by their subsidiaries and business partners.
 On the other hand, several aspects of corporate law and governance such as rules on company disclosure, non-financial reporting, directors duties and stakeholder engagement are important for the protection of human rights and remediation of any harms.

 The UN Guiding Principles recognise the key role of corporate law and governance in the protection of human rights.
 According to Guiding Principle 3, in meeting their duty to protect, States are urged to: